-We also recommend that you become familiar with the information contained in the USA Cheer Safety Manual.
-For the most up-to-date USA Cheer Safety Rules and Guidelines and/or to order a manual, visit usacheer.org.
+We also recommend that you become familiar with the information contained in the NFHS Spirit Rules Book.
+For the most up-to-date rules, or to order a book visit usacheer.org.

 The Advisor's Kole in Safety

 The cheerleading advisor/coach is responsible for the safety of the cheerleaders.
 Here are some important points to remember when working with your squad: